XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter4.md

 # Chapter 4: Computer Networking

 The internet is changing how people interact and connect.
 But how does it work?
-In this chapter, you’ll learn how the computers all across the world communicate with each other.
+In this chapter, you’ll learn how the computers all across the world communicate with each other:

 ### ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) `1.
 What is Internet?`
 ### ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) `2.
 Wires, Cables and Wifi.`